 The Quantel Paintbox

 Long before Adobe and Autodesk had After Effects and Flame there was the Quantel Paintbox.
 My first job was at The Weather Channel in the mid 90s, and I got to paint with pixels on a Quantel Harriet.
-The Harriet had a “Ramcorder” (the precursor to the RAM Preview) of 383 frames which allowed for realtime playback and it had a live video out direct to air (which luckily I only had to use once).
+The Harriet had a “Ramcorder,” the precursor to the RAM Preview, of 383 frames which allowed for realtime playback and it had a live video out direct to air which luckily I only had to use once.
+While I thoroughly enjoyed my time on the Paintbox, I felt constrained, held back by its shortcomings.
+Eventually I graduated from limitations of the Paintbox and leveled up to an SGI Indigo2 sporting Discreet Logic Flint and SoftImage 3D Extreme.

 Disney’s Multiplane Camera